 Medicinal cannabis has been shown to relieve pain, prevent or reduce vomiting, and it has anti-inflammatory and antioxidant properties.
 This is because substances called cannabinoids act on the body’s endocannabinoid system.
 This is a communications system in the brain and body that influences mood, memory, sleep and appetite.
 However, you can only access medicinal cannabis products legally through a healthcare practitioner.
 See the Therapeutic Goods Administration (TGA) website for more information.

 The cannabis plant contains 80 to 100 cannabinoids.
 The one that gets people high is called tetrahydrocannabinol (THC).
 Other cannabinoids have been shown to relieve symptoms of disease.
 International research is looking at the therapeutic properties of some of the other cannabinoids.

 The side effects of medicinal cannabis are still being studied.
 They may include:

 - problems with thinking and memory

 Medicinal cannabis is tightly regulated.
-Products approved for use in Australia include nabiximols and synthetic cannabinoids.
-These products are formulated so they have the greatest medical effect and the fewest possible side effects.
+Some products are approved for use in Australia, including nabiximols and synthetic cannabinoids.
+These products are formulated so that they have the greatest medical effect and the fewest possible side effects.

 Who might benefit from medicinal cannabis?